cocotb/cocotb/docs/source/pytest.rst

 Precedence order of configuring cocotb from the highest to the lowest priority:

 1. :py:func:`cocotb_tools.pytest.hdl.HDL` attributes set at fixture or test function level
-2. :py:deco:`!pytest.mark.cocotb` marker used with test functions.
+2. :py:deco:`pytest.mark.cocotb` marker used with test functions.
 3. ``--cocotb-*`` command line arguments when invoking them with `pytest`_ command line interface.
 4. ``COCOTB_*`` environment variables.
 5. ``cocotb_*`` entries defined in various configuration files like `pyproject.toml`_ file.